education.vic.gov.au

 It is not appropriate for an EAL student to be assessed against the English standards in one mode, such as Speaking and Listening, and the EAL standards in other modes.
 While the oral language proficiency of an EAL student may appear to correspond to that of their peers, the demands of the curriculum become more complex as students progress through the year levels, and these students can struggle to cope with the academic requirements of the English curriculum.

 Sample progressions along the pathways of the Victorian Curriculum F-10 EAL are provided by the VCAA.
-The department has developed additional pathways and transitions resourcesExternal Link that can support teacher understanding of the typical language learning pathways of EAL learners.
+The department has developed additional pathways and transitions resourcesExternal Link that can support teachers' understanding of the typical language learning pathways of EAL learners.

-Teachers should use a range of assessment data and strategies to inform their judgements regarding EAL students’ progress.
+Teachers should use a range of assessment data and strategies to inform their judgements of EAL students’ progress.
 For more information about the assessment of EAL students, refer to: Tools to Enhance Assessment Literacy for Teachers of English as an Additional LanguageExternal Link .

 Resources